spanner/radiant-sites-extension/README.markdown

 Fairly solid now and quite thoroughly tested.
 Should be a drop-in replacement for the standard multi_site.
 The interface is about to change, but the present one will still be supported.

+### Warning ###

+I've just changed the site-finding logic so that Site.default is called in any circumstances.
+It makes life much easier in tests and console and should let me take out a lot of conditional code.
+It shouldn't affect normal use, but you know.
+Please let me know if anything goes wrong.

 ### Requirements ###

 There are no absolute requirements but you will need to install our submenu extension since that has taken the job of showing the site-chooser above any site-scoped index page.